-Right-click ([Ctrl]-click on Mac OS X) any file shown in the Result list and select Find in Explorer (Find in Finder on Mac OS X) from the context menu to open an Explorer/Finder window pointing to the folder containing that file on your operating system.
+▶ Right-click ([Ctrl]-click on Mac OS X) any file shown in the Result list and select Find in Explorer (Find in Finder on Mac OS X) from the context menu to open an Explorer/Finder window pointing to the folder containing that file on your operating system.

-3.2.7.1 Loading a File from the Result List on the MASCHINE MK1 Controller
+3.2.7.1 Loading a File from the Result List on the MASCHINE MK2 Controller

-The right display shows you the corresponding result list.
+In Browse mode the right display of your controller shows you the corresponding result list.
 It allows you to select and load the desired file.